Meet partners where they are

-A big part of developing government digital services is managing risk.
+Risk management is a big part of developing government digital services.
 18F relies on a number of platforms to create secure, compliant-by-default websites and web applications, including the use of Federalist and Cloud.gov.

-We also meet our partners where they are by discussing privacy norms and relevant information practices.
+We discuss privacy norms and relevant information practices to ensure mutual understanding of essential concepts and identify differences in each agency’s approaches.
 For example, 18F’s design research is defined by information practices outlined in GSA’s Privacy Impact Assessment for Design Research.
 However, our norms are not our partner’s norms; and just because GSA’s Privacy Office sanctions our design research program doesn’t mean that our partner agency’s privacy office will do the same (see legal and privacy).
 As we conduct design research on behalf of our agency partners, we may need to prompt conversation between the following GSA offices and their counterparts at our partner agencies:

 - Privacy office